- Cookies that enable provisioning of services you require.

 The Registry backups the Audit Logs on external media storage periodically.

 All anomalies in logging information are investigated to analyse potential vulnerabilities.

 If an event leads to, or could lead to, a detected security compromise, NIC.LV will perform an investigation to determine the nature of the incident.
 If NIC.LV suspect the incident has compromised the private component of an active key, an emergency key roll-over procedure will be performed.

 In the event of a hardware fault System Administrator will manually activate secondary DNSSEC signing system.
 The faulty elements for the primary system will be replaced as soon as possible.

 A suspected or actual ZSK compromise will be addressed by immediately removing the compromised ZSK from service, replacing it with a newly-generated or pre-generated replacement key.
 A suspected or actual KSK compromise will be addressed by an immediate key rollover.

-In the event of a disruption to DNSSEC services due, for example, to a disaster at a data center facility, the registry will recover the service(s) as soon as possible at the backup data center.
+In the event of a disruption to DNSSEC services due, for example, to a disaster at a data centre facility, the registry will recover the service(s) as soon as possible at the backup data centre.